What Is Quarrying of Stones?

 Stone in case of cornices, string courses, etc.Should be placed in the vertical direction of natural beds.

-Stones of buildings walls should be placed horizontally in the direction of their natural beds.
+Stones of building walls should be placed horizontally in the direction of their natural beds.

 Plane of Cleavage